haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-advanced/index.md

 But if not setup correctly they may restrict the docking to the sampling of a non-relevant conformational space and pollute the final selection with false positives!
 </a>

-In this part we will introduce you to some of the more powerful methods for generating AIRs and make optimal use of the information content of the data you have at hand.
+In this part, we will introduce you to some of the more powerful methods for generating AIRs and make optimal use of the information content of the data you have at hand.

 ### Using this part

 The topics covered in this part assume that you are familiar with the concept of "Ambiguous Interaction Restraints" and their basic setup using *active* and *passive* residues (See Reference for more information).

-In this part, you will use a custom-made plugin for the `PyMol` molecular viewer to construct and visualise *AIR*s for the Cro-OR1 system.
+In this part, you will use a custom-made plugin for the `PyMol` molecular viewer to construct and visualise *AIRs* for the Cro-OR1 system.
 This plugin (`AIRviewer.py`) comes as part of the tutorial data set, and you will be instructed on how to use it during the course of this part.
 The plugin combines the ability to construct custom restraint sets for multi-body systems with the convenience of a visual appreciation of the resulting restraints network.